Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Protocol for modular

 By changing mirror axes, we can also implement $\mathcal{R}_\beta$ and $\mathcal{R}_\beta \mathcal{S}$.
 Moreover, the topological charge conjugation operation $\mathcal{C} = \mathcal{S}^2$ can already be implemented transversally in the two-layer unfolded system of Fig. \ref{fig:genon_protocol}(a) by applying $\overline{\text{SWAP}}(1,2)$ (see Appendix \ref{append:loop-relation}).

-\nin \textbf{Protocol for modular $\mathcal{T}$}
+\section{Protocol for modular $\mathcal{T}$}

 \nin In order to implement a transversal gate that involves modular $\mathcal{T}$, one needs $C_{3v}$ symmetry (a central patch with the shape of a equilateral triangle), as shown in Fig.~\ref{fig:genon_protocol}(c).
 In particular, a mirror reflection along the horizontal axis acts on the loops as $\mathcal{T} \mathcal{R}_\beta $.
 As in the previous discussion, we can then consider folding the system along the mirror axis, which yields a 4-layer system, with two different types of gapped boundaries and a line defect extending into the bulk.
-The mirror reflection then becomes a local SWAP operation between vertically separated layers, providing a transversal implementation of $\mathcal{T}\mathcal{R}_\beta $.
+The mirror reflection then becomes a local SWAP operation between vertically separated layers, providing a transversal implementation of $\mathcal{T}\mathcal{R}_\beta $ with a depth-1 circuit, i.e., \be \mathcal{T}\mathcal{R}_\beta = \overline{\text{SWAP}}(1,2)(3,4). \ee

 In the same triangular geometry of the genons, $\mathcal{R}_\beta \mathcal{S}$ corresponds to a mirror reflection along the diagonal line connecting defects 1 and 4 [see Fig.~\ref{fig:genon_protocol}(c)], followed by a vertical SWAP operation between the two layers.
 Folding along this diagonal mirror axis then gives a transversal implementation of $\mathcal{R}_\beta \mathcal{S}$ by local layer SWAPs in this geometry.